Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 - Make the governing_law field nullable so Claude can return null when the information is not explicitly stated in the contract

-- Increase the prompt's emphasis on accuracy by adding 'Only extract information explicitly stated in the document'
+- Increase emphasis in the prompt by adding 'Only extract information explicitly stated in the document' near the top

-- Add more few-shot examples showing contracts with explicit governing law clauses
+- Add more few-shot examples showing contracts with clearly written governing-law clauses placed prominently

-- Add a post-processing step that flags any governing_law value not found verbatim in the source document
+- Add a post-processing step that flags any governing_law value not found verbatim in the source contract